hridh704/Space-Weather/README.md

 **Your daily link to Space weather.**

-Cosmic Forecast is a futuristic weather application that visualizes real-time Space weather data fetched from NASA's public APIs.
-It features a sleek, glassmorphism-inspired UI with neon accents, designed to be both beautiful and educational.
+Cosmic Forecast is a futuristic weather application that visualizes realistic, pre-generated Space weather data.
+It features a sleek, glassmorphism-inspired UI with neon accents, designed to be a beautiful and educational demonstration.

 *Note: You can replace the placeholder below with a screenshot of the running application.*
 ![Cosmic Forecast Screenshot](placeholder.png)